verrazzano/docs/content/en/docs/setup/install/mc-install/advanced/syncclusters.md

   - The `clusterSelector` field is optional.
   - If `enabled` is set to `true` and the `clusterSelector` field is omitted, then all clusters imported into Rancher will be automatically registered.

 When you import a cluster into Rancher, you can provide a `label` and `value` for the cluster.
-If the label matches the label selector `matchExpression`, then the cluster will be synchronized.
+If the label matches the label selector match expression, then the cluster will be synchronized